LEEClab/SpatIS/README.md

 If you use *SpatIS*, please refer to

 Kerches-Rogeri, P.; Niebuhr, B. B.; Muylaert, R. L., Mello, M. A. R. 2020.
-Individual specialization in the space use of frugivorous bats.
+Individual specialization in the use of space of frugivorous bats.
 Journal of Animal Ecology.

-You can also cite this repository:
+You can also cite this repository, which contains both the code and data used in the publication:
 Niebuhr, B. B.; Kerches-Rogeri P.; Muylaert, R. L., Mello, M. A. R. (2020).
 SpatIS: Spatial Individual Specialization Indices (Version v1.0).
 Zenodo.
 [![DOI](https://zenodo.org/badge/95931986.svg)](https://zenodo.org/badge/latestdoi/95931986)